 This includes infection control, assessing and documenting vital signs, communicating with patients and other healthcare professionals.

 The Centre also has a multipurpose simulation suite which allows you to participate in simulated exercises, including dealing with trauma victims, cardiac arrest scenarios, and managing a deteriorating patient.
 We use a mix of mannequins, actors, and real patients throughout our simulation training.

 Student selected components (SSCs)

-You'll take at least one SSC during each year of your studies, including Levels 4 and 5.
+You'll take at least one SSC during each year of your studies.